Children and Cough: Common Causes and Treatments

 - Infection.
 Colds, flu, and croup can all lead to a lingering cough for kids.
-Colds tend to cause a mild to moderate hacking cough; the flu a sometimes severe, dry cough; and croup has a "barking" cough with noisy breathing.
+Colds tend to cause a mild to moderate hacking cough; the flu a sometimes severe, dry cough; and croup has a "barking" cough mostly at night with noisy breathing.
 These viral infections are not treated with antibiotics, but can be managed with other medications.

 - Acid reflux.
 Symptoms in children may include coughing, frequent vomiting/spitting up, a bad taste in the mouth, and a burning sensation in the chest known as heartburn.
 Treatment for reflux depends on a child's age, health, and other issues.
-Try these three tips: Remove trigger foods from their diet (often chocolate, peppermint, fried, spicy, fatty foods, and carbonated drinks).
+Try these three tips: Remove trigger foods from their diet (often chocolate, peppermint, fried, spicy, fatty foods, and caffeine and carbonated drinks).
 Eat at least two hours before bedtime.
 And eat smaller meals.
 See your doctor if you are concerned about your child's acid reflux.